 2013 Company Profiles

-This season: Queen Elizabeth in RICHARD III and Sylvia in TWO GENTLEMEN OF VERONA.
-Previously for SATTF: TROILUS & CRESSIDA, AS YOU LIKE IT, THE WINTER'S TALE.
+This season: Lady Anne in RICHARD III and Julia in TWO GENTLEMEN OF VERONA.
+Previously for SATTF: THE MISANTHROPE, THE COMEDY OF ERRORS, KING LEAR, THE CHERRY ORCHARD

 Reviews of Richard II